tidymodels/planning/case-weights/README.md

 * Preprocessing (both cases): Arguably, the weights should matter here too.
 PCA, centering, and scaling are three basic example where the preprocessing should respect these weights but their underlying functions (`prcomp()`, `mean()`, `sd()`) have no capacity for case weights.

-* Performance determination (case 1 only): If a row is a placeholder for _X_ number of data points, it should have a higher weight in the metric calculations.
+* Performance determination (both cases): If a row is a placeholder for _X_ number of data points, it should have a higher weight in the metric calculations.
 Otherwise it is under-valued in the statistics.

 ## `parsnip`